Layr-Labs/eigenlayer-contracts/docs/permissions/KeyRegistrar.md

  * @notice Deregisters a cryptographic key for an operator with a specific operator set
  * @param operator Address of the operator to deregister key for
  * @param operatorSet The operator set to deregister the key from
- * @dev Can be called by avs directly or by addresses they've authorized via PermissionController
+ * @dev Can be called by operator directly or by addresses they've authorized via PermissionController
  * @dev Reverts if key was not registered
  * @dev Keys remain in global key registry to prevent reuse */